roinsciencetech/roinsciencetech/README.md

 🌱 **I’m currently learning:** Nest.js and Angular to build robust, scalable architectures for AI-driven platforms, alongside deepening my grasp of computational neuroscience.

-- 👯 **I’m looking to collaborate on:** Open-source AI in Education (AIED) projects, science outreach platforms, and initiatives that democratize tech access for public schools and underserved communities.
+👯 **I’m looking to collaborate on:** Open-source AI in Education (AIED) projects, science outreach platforms, and initiatives that democratize tech access for public schools and underserved communities.

--
-- 🤔 **I’m looking for help with:** Advanced benchmarking frameworks to rigorously evaluate the pedagogical impact of AI agents, and scaling production ML pipelines.
+🤔 **I’m looking for help with:** Advanced benchmarking frameworks to rigorously evaluate the pedagogical impact of AI agents, and scaling production ML pipelines.

--
-- 💬 **Ask me about:** AI engineering applied to science learning, agentic workflows, STEM mentoring for girls, and turning physics concepts into interactive digital tools.
+💬 **Ask me about:** AI engineering applied to science learning, agentic workflows, STEM mentoring for girls, and turning physics concepts into interactive digital tools.

--
-- 😄 **Pronouns:** She / Her
+😄 **Pronouns:** She / Her

--
-- ⚡ **Fun fact:** When I’m not training models or debugging code, you’ll probably find me running a community journaling meetup or translating physics phenomena into everyday metaphors.
+⚡ **Fun fact:** When I’m not training models or debugging code, you’ll probably find me running a community journaling meetup or translating physics phenomena into everyday metaphors.
--
-- 👯 I’m looking forward to collaborate on open source projects.
-- ✔ Ask me about anything, I am happy to help<br>

 - Outside tech, 💜I love Journaling, 🎮 playing videogames, 🎵 listening to music, and 📖 reading science books.
 - 👾 Additionally, I create content about programming/technology on my social media, so feel free to check out my profile!